epfl-ada/ada-2023-project-thepiratesofthestreet/readme (final version).md

 ### Methods
 For our analysis, no additional datasets are required.
-The methodology used to face the research questions is presented in the following pipeline.
+The methodology used to tackle the research questions is presented in the following pipeline.
 It encompasses 4 main parts.

 **Part 1: Taming the Data : genre extraction and overall lookup**